• Home

 Weekly Market Report

-• Months Supply of Homes For Sale increased 8.0% to 2.7
+• Months Supply of Homes For Sale remained flat at 2.0

 Click here for the full Weekly Market Activity Report.
 From MAAR Market Data News.